Elpeaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that list all the files with .git extension
+Script that passes we server logs